hiisi-digital/clepo/README.md

 [![GitHub Issues](https://img.shields.io/github/issues/hiisi-digital/clepo.svg)](https://github.com/hiisi-digital/clepo/issues)
 ![License](https://img.shields.io/github/license/hiisi-digital/clepo?color=%23009689)

-> A robust CLI framework for Deno that enforces safe dry-runs via dependency
+> A clap-inspired CLI framework for Deno focusing on ergonomics and declarative command definition.
-> injection.

 </div>

+> **⚠️ Work in Progress**: This library is currently under active development and the API is subject to change.
+Use with caution.

 ## Usage

 The `clepo` package provides a decorator-based interface for building command-line tools.
-It maps arguments to class properties and injects a context object for handling side effects safely.
+It maps arguments to class properties and injects a context object for handling system interactions.

 ```typescript
 import { Arg, Cli, Command, Context, Option } from "jsr:@clepo/core";